hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ### Mandatory Elements
 Mandatory elements are elements with minimum cardinality > 0.
 When an element is mandatory, the data is expected to always be present.
 Very rarely, it may not be, and in this circumstance the requirements defined by AU Core for [Missing Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-data) **SHALL** be applied.

-An element can be both *Must Support* and mandatory, in which case the requirements defined by AU Core for mandatory's Missing Data requirements **SHALL** be applied as described in [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data).
+An element can be both *Must Support* and mandatory and in this circumstance the requirements defined for [Missing Must Support and Mandatory Data](general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied.

 The convention in this guide is to mark all mandatory and conditionally mandatory elements as *Must Support* unless they are nested under an optional element.